jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 # Software Defined HPC

 HPC clusters have long aligned with the principles of software defined infrastructure.
-The original Beowulf cluster model deployed fleets of identical compute nodes under the control of a head node that also supplied the core infrastructure for HPC operations.
+The original Beowulf cluster model deployed fleets of identical compute nodes under the control of a head node that also supplied the core infrastructure for HPC operations @Reed2014.
 Today's IT infrastructure leverages these same approaches to provide scalable compute, storage, and network capacity.